AbhiK002/blappy-fird/README.md

   - runs every 10 milliseconds

 ### 24. `keep_shifting_pillars(self)`
-  - recursive function that runs in its own thread
+  - recursive method that runs in its own thread
   - if `self.main_menu_screen` is `True`, this function will not run, since the obstacles should not be shifted at all while the main menu is active
   - it checks whether the first pillar has gone off-screen or not
     - if it has, it calls `self.shift_unseen_pillar()` to shift the first pillar to the right end of the queue both visually and the `self.canvas_pillar_images` list, as explained before